The Management of Design

 Of the three items illustrated here, which would you say was the odd one out?

-How many of these items portrayed here clearly fits the category of "intentional precise order and arrangement"?
+How many of these items portrayed here fit the category of "intentional precise order and arrangement"?

 According to exponents of the theory of evolution, the item that is the odd one out happens to be by far the most complex — the human cell. . .